-Whilst doing research for Nina Antonia's interview browsing on Amazon I came across a book review written by a guy called Den Browne.
-He had written an excellent piece and I mailed him some feedback.
+Whilst I was doing some research for my interview with the lovely Nina Antonia's and browsing on Amazon book reviews I came across a piece written by a guy called Den Browne.
+He had wrote an excellent piece and I mailed him some feedback.
 What followed was a series of conversations which led to this interview.
 Den introduces himself:

 "I was heavily into the smack scene - using and dealing - from '73 to '85.
 Addiction was a bad mistake and I don't recommend the junkie lifestyle to anyone - but I did manage to meet some great people like Sid Vicious and Nancy Spungen and Alex Trocchi (author of "Young Adam" and Cain's Book").
 I'm writing a memoir, I guess, of that time.Sid and Nancy never met Alex, but the stories combine to give different perspectives on the junk scene and an insight into a particular time and place in the punk era".

 “The summer of ‘77 I was living in a place in Eton Ave, Chalk Farm, which had originally been divided up into flats, most of which had then been squatted by a variety of demi-monde types, but mostly dealers and users.
 I've got the scars, the missing teeth and the stories - but no pictures, alas (think my camera got nicked at an early stage, too).
 I really like the feeling of getting deep beyond the big names, because that's often where the best stories are.
 "You can't put yr arms round a memory," as Johnny Thunders once said, but I'm looking forward to giving it a go.
 Thanks again for some really stimulating exchanges.” - Denis Browne 22.7.08

 Mel - And I couldn't agree more Den - hey ho lets go!
 What were those crazy 70’s like for you and how did you get into the drug scene?
 What are you most vivid memories, of music, fashion?